-- 3 Minor Offences = 1 Major Offence - 3 Major Offences = Suspension\ Note: immediate suspension may take place if local, state or national laws have been broken, or when the safety of students, or the University community have been threatened.
+- 3 Minor Offenses = 1 Major Offense - 3 Major Offenses = Suspension Note: immediate suspension may take place if local, state, or national laws have been broken, or when the safety of students, or the University community have been threatened.

-Minor offenses will not be maintained from year to year with regard to this system; however, habitual offenses will be taken into account when accountability measures are created.
+Minor offenses will not be maintained from year to year, with regard to this system; however, habitual offenses will be taken into account when accountability measures are created.
 Major offenses will be maintained from year to year.

-Major offenses, which are also illegal offenses, will be counted as 2 majors, or may result in immediate suspension.
-Students who are removed from the community for illegal activities will not be eligible for re-admittance for a minimum of 3-5 years.
-In these cases, the adjudicator will clarify if the student has also been banned from campus and the length of the suspension.
+Major offenses, which are also Illegal offenses, will be counted as 2 majors, or may result in immediate suspension.
+Students who are removed from the community for illegal activities will not be eligible for readmittance for a minimum of 3-5 years.
+In these cases, the adjudicator will clarify if the student has also been banned from campus, and the length of the suspension.

-Minor Offences include but are not limited to the following:
+Minor Offenses Include, but are not limited to the following:

-- Quiet Hour violations - Visitation violations within 60 minutes of posted hours, being in the bedroom but sexual activity is not suspected - Cleanliness violations/leaving trash in communal areas - Most housing-related violations, including failure to participate in fire drills - Missing a mandatory meeting
+- Quiet hour violations - Visitation violations within 60 minutes of posted hours; being in the bedroom instead of communal areas when sexual activity is not suspected - Cleanliness violations/leaving trash in communal areas - Most housing-related violations, including failure to participate in fire drills